TheWorkflowAcademy/Round-Robin-Owner-Assignment-Deluge/README.md

 users = userslist.get("users");
 ```

-### Make a List of Users with the Service Agent Profile and get the Size
+### Make a List of Users with the Service Agent Profile and Get the Size
 Iterate through the *userlist* and create a new list consisting of only Service Agents (change this to whatever user profile you need).

 ```javascript